Neurodegeneration with Brain Iron Accumulation (NBIA)

 Overview of NBIA

-NBIA refers to a cluster of inherited neurodegenerative disorders marked by the abnormal buildup of iron in the basal ganglia of the brain.
-NBIA causes progressive Parkinson's disease, spasticity, dystonia, retinal degeneration, optic atrophy, mental abnormalities, and other symptoms.
-NBIA is relatively rare, with an estimated incidence of 1 to 3 per million.
+NBIA refers to inherited neurodegenerative abnormalities characterized by the excessive deposits of iron in the basal ganglia.
+NBIA provides progressive parkinsonism, spasticity and dystonia, retinal degeneration with optic atrophy, mental deficiency, and several other signs.
+It's a relatively rare disease with an incidence from 1 to three cases in a million.

 Table.
 1 Types of NBIA.
 (Tonekaboni, et al., 2014)